 Western Veterinary Conference 2004

-Dr. Robert Bruce "Bob" Miller of Columbia, Mo. will receive a 2004 Kansas State University College of Veterinary Medicine Alumni Recognition Award.
+Dr. Robert Bruce "Bob" Miller of Columbia, Mo. received a 2004 Kansas State University College of Veterinary Medicine Alumni Recognition Award.
 The award is in grateful recognition for time and effort devoted to advancing veterinary medicine and for being an exemplary role model for future alumni in a professional and community setting.
-The award will be presented during the K-State Alumni Reception held in conjunction with the Western Veterinary Conference on Monday, February 17, 2003, at 7p.m., Mandalay Bay Hotel and Casino, Las Vegas, Nev.
+The award was presented during the K-State Alumni Reception held in conjunction with the Western Veterinary Conference on Monday, February 17, 2004 in Las Vegas, Nev.

 Since his graduation from Kansas State University College of Veterinary Medicine in 1955, Dr. Robert B. Miller has been many things to many people.
 He has taken on the roles of husband, father, associate veterinarian, practice owner, researcher, teacher, and a giving member to the veterinary professional society.
 Throughout his fulfillment of all these roles, Dr. Miller has emerged as a leader in his field demonstrating dedication to veterinary medicine and continuing education.